 - Larger local moves, such as a full household move

-- If you don’t have the ability to load or unload your belongings but are able to pack your own boxes
+- If you can’t load or unload your belongings but can pack your boxes

 V. Rideshare or peer-to-peer shipping

-When you ship your large boxes using rideshare or peer-to-peer shipping services, your boxes will be transported by a shipping partner who is travelling in the same direction.
+When you ship your large boxes using rideshare or peer-to-peer shipping services, your boxes will be transported by a shipping partner who is traveling in the same direction.

 When you start getting bids, ask a lot of questions so you can get an idea of each potential partner’s response time and their ability to safely transport your goods.
 Before you commit, look at their carrier or account profile to review their transport history, safety records, and customer feedback.

 |You may not be working with a professional—there’s no guarantee of expertise or experience, and there’s less accountability if something goes wrong

 |Need to pack your boxes yourself